Public Transport in Germany

-Ticket in German Railway can be purchased before arrival.
-Tickets can be purchased online through Deutsche Bahn website or Deutsche Bahn phone app (DB navigator).
-Please also make sure to reserve your seat in the train as on weekends or during holidays there may be extra rush on trains.
+German Railway tickets can be purchased before arrival.
+Tickets can be purchased online through the Deutsche Bahn website or Deutsche Bahn phone app (DB navigator).
+Please also make sure to reserve your seat on the train as on weekends or during holidays there may be an extra rush on trains.

 Tickets can be cheaper if booked 2-3 months earlier.
-The online links allow advance booking up to 3 months.
-Tickets can also be purchased from ticketing machines on Rail stations or DB sales points.
+The online links allow advanced booking for up to 3 months.
+Tickets can also be purchased from ticketing machines on railway stations (in German Bahnhof) or DB sales points.
 Tickets from officials can cost up to 3 Euros extra.
-Ticket machines have English language available and are easy to operate.
+Ticket machines have the English language available and are easy to operate.
 These machines accept both cash in Euro and cards.

 Click on the following official link to get details about your rail

 Link to DB ticket purchase and route information

 On the online booking page or the ticket machine, while booking a ticket if “only local transport” is checked, it will not include the fast-moving ICE and IC trains and ticket will be cheaper, but of course, the journey can take more time.

 Screen shot from a ticket booking machine

 Bahn card is for those people who intend to stay for a longer period in Germany or who are frequently traveling the German railway.
 Bahn card has 3 different categories, 25 card, 50 card, and 100 card.
 They provide 25%, 50% and 100% discounts on all rail routes and in all trains, including ICE.

 A Bahn card 100 holder can use all local public transport free of charge in towns and cities.
 That includes busses, trams, subways, and in some cases S-Bahn.
 Please ask the person at the Deutsche Bahn information center of any railway station, or call at the contact number given on the DB website.